Is hypnosis real?

 Here are a few hard facts that prove the effectiveness of using hypnosis to aid multiple issues.

 Studies show that hypnosis is significantly more effective for weight loss when compared with a control group.
-A study done at the University of British Columbia with 60 female patients who were overweight showed that the group that received the hypnosis lost more weight - 17 pounds over the course of the study when compared with 1/2 a pound in the control group.
+A study from the University of British Columbia with 60 overweight female patients, showed that the group that received the hypnosis lost more weight.
+The hypnotized group lost 17 pounds over the course of the study, compared with 1/2 a pound in the control group.

 Hypnosis can also help with migraine headaches.
-A study, done by Olness K, MacDonald JT, Uden DL. showed that self-hypnosis was almost 2.5 times more effective than drugs in reducing the frequency of migraine headaches in children between the ages of six and twelve years of age.
+A study, done by Olness K, MacDonald JT, Uden DL. showed that self-hypnosis was almost 2.5x more effective than drugs in reducing the frequency of migraine headaches in children between the ages of six and twelve.

 Hypnosis is also a powerful therapy to help you stop smoking.
-In a study conducted by Viswesvaran, C., and Schmidt, F. L. hypnosis was found to be twice as effective in quitting smoking when compared with nicotine gum, and three times more effective than physician intervention or counseling alone.
+In a study conducted by Viswesvaran, C., and Schmidt, F. L. hypnosis was found to be twice as effective when compared with nicotine gum.
+It was also three times more effective than physician intervention or counseling alone.

-Researchers have also found hypnosis to be a good option to help aid cancer.
-A study showed that patients who received hypnosis sessions alongside tumor treatments had significantly less pain and anxiety in comparison to those in standard care over the course of the procedure.
+Researchers have found hypnosis can help aid cancer.
+A study showed that patients who received hypnosis sessions alongside tumor treatments had significantly less pain and anxiety in comparison to those in standard care.

-These results are quite promising and show us that hypnosis is indeed real and can be more effective than other types of treatments.
+These results are quite promising and show us that hypnosis is real, and can even be more effective than other types of treatments.

 Evidence has shown that hypnotherapy has a better rate of success when compared to other types of therapy.